doximity/swift-style-guide/README.markdown

 }
 ```

+### Compound `guard` or `if let` Statements

 When multiple optionals are unwrapped either with `guard` or `if let`, minimize nesting by using the compound version when possible.
-Example:
+When there are multiple `let` statements compounded into the same `guard` or `if`, separate them onto new lines and left align them.

 **Preferred:**
 ```swift